Buhari seeks stronger collaboration to end corruption

-PRESIDENT Muhammadu Buhari today sought stronger collaboration among the three tiers of government to fight corruption in the country, saying that his administration was determined to end the menace of corruption in all sectors.
+President Muhammadu Buhari on Monday, sought stronger collaboration among the three tiers of government to fight corruption in the country, saying that his administration was determined to end the menace of corruption in all sectors.

 President Buhari stated this in his remark at the 2nd National Summit on Diminishing Corruption with the theme, ‘Together against corruption’ and launch of the National Ethics and Integrity Policy at the Council Chamber, Presidential Villa, Abuja.